Poesitor/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-even more practice with pointers and strings
+more practice on pointers, arrays and strings